unep-grid/mapx-documentation/docs/views/querying-filtering-data.rst

 Querying and filtering data
 ===========================

-When a feature is selected/clicked on the map, a pop-up showing its attribute values is displayed (panel in the lower right corner).
-The list of attributes is determined by the view creator in its settings (i.e., secondary attributes).
-It is possible to filter the data displayed on the map from this pop-up by clicking on any attribute values (vector views only).
-By doing so, only features having the selected attribute value will be displayed on the map.
-If several values are clicked, filters will be combined with the logical operator ``OR`` meaning that all features satisfying at least one filter/condition will be displayed on the map.
-To return to the initial state of the view, several options are available:
+When a feature is clicked on the map, a pop-up panel appears in the lower right corner, displaying its attribute values in a table format.
+The list of attributes shown is determined by the view creator's settings, specifically secondary attributes.
+For vector views, you can filter one or more selected features from the pop-up by clicking the checkboxes in the first column of the table.
+Additionally, clicking on a value in the table highlights all features sharing that value on the map.
+To reset the view to its initial state, several options are available:

+- :doc:`Reset the view <tools>`.
-- Close the pop-up by clicking on the |button| button (lower left corner)
+- Close the pop-up by clicking on the |button| button (lower left corner).
-- :doc:`Reset the view <tools>`
-- Click on a location on the map which does not contain features
+- Click on a location on the map which does not contain features.

 .. figure:: ./img/view-pop-up-filter.gif
    :align: center